A Quick Recap

 What's New: Product Recommendations Capture

-The products are displayed in the same carousel format as ChatGPT shows them, with the product title, image, price, and merchants visible on each card.
+The products are displayed in the same carousel format as ChatGPT shows them.
 When you click on any product, a metadata panel appears below with additional data collected from the API response.

 Product Metadata